Take a look at our latest special offers and see where you could go next

 Knsyna Lagoon

-The Garden Route, a breathtaking part the Western Cape is one of the most popular destinations for a South Africa holiday and rightly so.
-Given its notoriety, one would expect this to be a vast area, but it is in fact relatively small, stretching just 204kms from the town of Mossel Bay in the west to the Storms River Mouth in the east.
+The Garden Route, a breathtaking part of the Western Cape, is one of the most popular destinations for a South Africa holiday, and rightly so.
+Given its notoriety, one would expect this to be a vast area, but it is in fact relatively small, stretching just 204 km from the town of Mossel Bay in the west to the Storms River Mouth in the east.
 The area is incredibly diverse, with jagged mountains, lush forests, beautiful beaches, charming towns and villages, world-class golf courses and amazing activities to enjoy.

 Access